etor24/Mini_Project/README.md

 **How to setup:**
 1. Download the folder with all of its components
-2. Create a database and a tables
+2. Create a database and tables for clothes, users and staff
 3. Open the .sln file through Visual Studio
 4. Run the program :)